 2.1.
 Clerical error

 Like any bureaucracy, the welfare department is a slow-moving, understaffed agency that makes mistakes.
-Reno criminal defense attorney Michael Becker provides an example of how a government error can result in criminal charges for a welfare applicant:
+Criminal defense attorney Michael Becker provides an example of how a government error can result in criminal charges for a welfare applicant:

 Example: Ava applies for welfare in Las Vegas.
 By accident, her welfare caseworker inputs the wrong salary, and Ava starts receiving more money that she is entitled to.
 But Ava committed no crime because the caseworker committed the error, and Ava was unaware of this error or that she was receiving more money that she should have.